r-lib/gmailr/README.md

 * If you want to authenticate with fewer scopes than the default use the `scopes` parameter to `gm_auth()`.
 You can see a full list of available scopes from `gm_scopes()`.

+Only very heavy usage of the Gmail API requires payment, so use of the API for most people should be free.

 ## Using gmailr in deployed applications ##